carloswagner1/HolidaysChallenge/README.md

 ## Holiday Challenge Solution C#

-Challenge proposal: Create a C# application that, given a date, the application informs whether it is a holiday or not, considering fixed and mobile holidays.
+Challenge proposal: Create a C# application that, given a date, the application informs it is a holiday or not, considering fixed and mobile holidays.

 Solution: Created a class that returns a list of holidays that has the year as a parameter.